-For the most up to date information on class offerings (including registration numbers, days, times and classrooms) you should check the Registrar's Directory of Classes.
-In most cases, the economics department sets the course registration cap equal to the room capacity.
-Because of the shortage of class room space, it is generally not possible to move classes to larger rooms.
+In most cases, the economics department sets the course registration cap equal to the room capacity and it is generally not possible to move classes to larger rooms.
 Hence, when class registration reaches the cap number, you cannot be added to the class roster by the department or the faculty member.
 In this instance you must sign up for the wait list online.